Rocker Switches Information

 DPDT rocker switches make or break the connection of two conductors to two separate circuits.
 They usually have six terminals are available in both momentary and maintained contact versions.

-A normally open (NO) rocker switch has contacts that are open or disconnected in their unactuated (normal) position.
-A normally closed (NC) rocker switch has contacts that are closed or connected in their unactuated (normal) position.
+normally open (NO) rocker switch has contacts that are open or disconnected in their unactuated (normal) position. normally closed (NC) rocker switch has contacts that are closed or connected in their unactuated (normal) position.

 Switch Configurations